-Texas Administrative Controls 202 Identification and Authentication Controls Assessment, August 2022 Issues, recommendations, and management action plans for this audit are actively being addressed.
-The details are not presented here due to exemptions allowed for information that relates to computer network security or to the design, operation, or defense of a computer network (Texas Government Code 552.139).
-There are four audit recommendations outstanding from this audit.
-The status for these items is: Two recommendations: Implemented.
-Two recommendations: In Progress, with revised implementation dates of December 15, 2023 (was July 1, 2023).
-Hazing Information (Compliance Review), August 2023 Lamar State College Orange should distribute the required hazing information and report no later than the 14th day before the first class day of each fall or spring semester.
+LAMAR STATE COLLEGE ORANGE Texas Administrative Controls 202 Identification and Authentication Controls Assessment, August 2022 allowed for information that relates to computer network sec 552.139).
+There are four audit recommendations outstanding from this Two recommendations: implemented. or this audit are actively being addressed.
+The details are not precurity or to the design, operation, or defense of a computer networks audit.
+The status for these items is: I implementation dates of December 15, 2023 (was July 1, 2023) ork (Texas Government Code Hazing Information (Compliance Review), August 2023 Lamar State College Orange should distribute the required hazing information and report no later than the 14th day before the first class day of each fall or spring semester.
 A summary of the TEC provisions regarding hazing and a link to our report on hazing incidents will be emailed to each student enrolled at LSCO on or before the 14th day of the first class day of the semester.
 The Dean of Student Services will ensure compliance with TEC, Section 51.936 and maintain documentation that the notice was distributed.
-Person Responsible: Brian Hull, Dean of Student Services Timetable for Completion: Implemented as of August 2, 2023 Implemented Senate Bill 20 Required Audit (Follow-up Review), August 2023 Fiscal Year 2022 Recommendation 1 : LSCO should develop, document, and implement purchasing accountability and risk analysis procedures as required by the TSUS CMH to include (1) assessment of risk of fraud, abuse or waste in the procurement and contracting process and (2) identification of contracts that require enhanced monitoring.
+Person Responsible: Brian Hull, Dean of Student Services Timetable for Completion: Implemented as of August 2, 2023 Implemented Senate Bill 20 Required Audit (Follow-up Review), August 2023 Fiscal Year 2022 Recommendation 1: LSCO should develop, document, and implement purchasing accountability and risk analysis procedures as required by the TSUS CMH to include (1) assessment of risk of fraud, abuse or waste in the procurement and contracting process and (2) identification of contracts that require enhanced monitoring.
 Also, LSCO should develop, document, and implement contract monitoring plans for contracts identified for enhanced monitoring that specify routine and enhanced monitoring plans as prescribed on the "TSUS Administration Contract Risk Assessment & Monitoring Plan Form" in the TSUS CMH.
 The risk assessment documentation and contract monitoring plans should be maintained according to the appropriate records retention guidelines.
 Fiscal Year 2022 Management Response: Lamar State College Orange will develop, document, and implement purchasing accountability and risk analysis procedures as required by the TSUS CMH to include (1) assessment of risk of fraud, abuse, or waste in the procurement and contracting process and (2) identification of contracts that require enhanced monitoring.
 Management will implement the TSUS Administration Contract Risk Assessment & Monitoring Plan Form as part of the contract management procedure.
 Appropriate documentation will be maintained according to records retention guidelines.
 Person Responsible: Maria D. Garcia, Director of Purchasing and Contracts Timetable for Completion: December 1, 2022 Implemented